flant/shell-operator/README.md

 <a href="https://t.me/kubeoperator"><img src="https://img.shields.io/badge/telegram-RU%20chat-179cde.svg?logo=telegram" alt="Telegram chat RU"/></a>
 </p>

 **Shell-operator** is a tool for running event-driven scripts in a Kubernetes cluster.

-This operator is not an operator for a _particular software product_ as prometheus-operator or kafka-operator.
+This operator is not an operator for a _particular software product_ such as `prometheus-operator` or `kafka-operator`.
 Shell-operator provides an integration layer between Kubernetes cluster events and shell scripts by treating scripts as hooks triggered by events.
-Think of it as an operator-sdk but for scripts.
+Think of it as an `operator-sdk` but for scripts.

-Shell-operator is used as a base for more advanced [Addon-operator](https://github.com/flant/addon-operator) that supports helm charts and value storages.
+Shell-operator is used as a base for more advanced [Addon-operator](https://github.com/flant/addon-operator) that supports Helm charts and value storages.

 Shell-operator provides:

-- __Ease the management of a Kubernetes cluster__: use the tools that Ops are familiar with.
+- __Ease of management of a Kubernetes cluster__: use the tools that Ops are familiar with.
 It can be bash, python, kubectl, etc.
-- __Kubernetes object events__: hook can be triggered by add, update or delete events. **Learn [more](HOOKS.md) about hooks.**
+- __Kubernetes object events__: hook can be triggered by `add`, `update` or `delete` events. **Learn [more](HOOKS.md) about hooks.**
-- __Object selector and properties filter__: Shell-operator can monitor only particular objects and detect changes in their properties.
+- __Object selector and properties filter__: Shell-operator can monitor a particular set of objects and detect changes in their properties.
-- __Simple configuration__: hook binding definition is a JSON structure on stdout.
+- __Simple configuration__: hook binding definition is a JSON or YAML document on script's stdout.

 ## Quickstart

-> You need to have a Kubernetes cluster, and the kubectl must be configured to communicate with your cluster.
+> You need to have a Kubernetes cluster, and the `kubectl` must be configured to communicate with your cluster.

 The simplest setup of Shell-operator in your cluster consists of these steps:

 - build an image with your hooks (scripts)
 - create necessary RBAC objects (for `kubernetes` bindings)
-- run Pod or Deployment with a built image
+- run Pod or Deployment with the built image

 For more configuration options see [RUNNING](RUNNING.md).

 ### Build an image with your hooks

-A hook is a script that, when executed with `--config` option, returns configuration in JSON.
+A hook is a script that, when executed with `--config` option, outputs configuration to stdout in YAML or JSON format.
 Learn [more](HOOKS.md) about hooks.

-Let's create a small operator that will watch for all Pods in all Namespaces and simply log a name of a new Pod.
+Let's create a small operator that will watch for all Pods in all Namespaces and simply log the name of a new Pod.

-"kubernetes" binding is used to tell Shell-operator about objects that we want to watch.
+`kubernetes` binding is used to tell Shell-operator about objects that we want to watch.
 Create the `pods-hook.sh` file with the following content:

 ```bash
 #!/usr/bin/env bash